Meet the Macintosh!

 every file has a name and icon), and the Dock (which contains one-click

-Icons play an important part in identifying files and represent a
+Icons play an important part in identifying files and file types, too.

-document icons, sound and image files (to name a few), and there are
+document icons, sound and image icons (to name a few), and there

-also the folder icons used to contain and organize them.
+also folder icons used to group/contain and organize them.
 We highly

-recommend using Apple's "Mac 101" tutorial link to become familiar with
+recommend using Apple's "Mac 101" tutorial link below to become

 Switching from PC to Mac?